berkslv/berkselvi.dev/content/posts/how-to-translate-400-lines-of-code-comment-to-english-in-5-minutes-using-bash-scripts.en.md

 Perhaps the most enjoyable part of being a computer engineer is automating simple tasks that will take a lot of time but do not require qualifications.
 In this article, I will briefly explain how I translated the comments in my project, which includes 400 lines of Turkish code comments, into English.

 My [CollegeHub](https://github.com/college-hub) service project will be publicly released on GitHub very soon.
-I wrote the codes in Turkish, which is my native language, for convenience during the development phase, but in principle, I do not want to use a language other than English in the software source file 😁.
+I wrote the docs in Turkish, which is my native language, for convenience during the development phase, but in principle, I do not want to use a language other than English in the software source file 😁.

 # Let's jump right into how I do this.